Nonprofit Resources

 - It is regularly carried on; and

-Most church bookstores meet (1) and (2) on this three-part test.
-Making sure all bookstore sales are related to your exempt purpose (your religious mission) will help you avoid meeting (3).
+Most church bookstores meet the first and second parts of this three-part test.
+Making sure all bookstore sales are related to your exempt purpose (your religious mission) will help you avoid meeting the third.

-- They ensure all bookstore sales are related to the church’s religious mission
+- Ensuring all bookstore sales are related to the church’s religious mission

-- They operate the store for the convenience of the members and attendees
+- Operating the store for the convenience of the members and attendees

-- They use volunteers for substantially all of the work related to the store
+- Using volunteers for substantially all of the work related to the store

 We discuss each strategy below.

-You can demonstrate that your bookstore is substantially related to your church’s tax-exempt purpose by making sure store inventory is relevant to church ministry, and by operating in a non-commercial manner.
+You can demonstrate that your bookstore is substantially related to your church’s tax-exempt purpose by ensuring that the inventory is relevant to the church’s ministry and that operations are conducted in a non-commercial manner.

 The following factors will help classify the store as non-commercial:

-- The store is not advertised in a commercial manner, such as in newspaper ads and flyers
+- The store is not advertised in a commercial manner, such as in ads and flyers.

-Demonstrating that store inventory is relevant to your exempt purpose can be harder, however.
+Demonstrating that store inventory is relevant to your exempt purpose can be harder.
 We recommend that you keep a record of how major product lines and specific items in your inventory are substantially related to your religious mission.

-Many church bookstores carry some products that encourage or demonstrate Christian thought or behavior, but are not explicitly religious.
-While your church management may feel that the store sales are substantially related to the church’s religious mission, the IRS can have a fairly narrow perspective.
-As a result, you may want to consider the other two strategies to help avoid unrelated business income tax (UBIT).
+If you can demonstrate that all the sales made at your church bookstore are substantially related to your church’s religious mission, those sales will not be considered an unrelated activity.
+However, many church bookstores also carry items that encourage or demonstrate Christian values or behavior but are not explicitly religious.
+While your church leaders may feel that the store sales are substantially related to the church’s religious mission, the IRS can have a narrow perspective.
+As a result, you may want to consider the additional strategies below to help avoid unrelated business income tax (UBIT).

 Strategy 2: Operate for the Convenience of Members and Attendees

-With this strategy, you need to focus on operating the bookstore primarily for the convenience of church members and attendees, rather than the general public.
-There are several ways you can demonstrate this, including these factors:
+This strategy focuses on operating the bookstore primarily for the convenience of church members and attendees, rather than the general public.
+There are several ways you can demonstrate this, such as by showing that:

 - The hours of operation (and the majority of sales) occur around church services or when members are present on the church campus